 With a nursing home costing upwards of $75,000 a year and assisted living nearly $50,000 a year, there is a definite need for an alternative.
 Waiting for someone else to address the problem just doesn’t work therefore the ‘village concept’ was born.

-At the May 21, 2017 Annual Meeting of the Kanawha Valley Village People, three people were elected to the Board of Directors.
-The Board met on May 21st to elect officers and set their first meeting.
-This Board will serve until May, 2018.
+At the May 6, 2018 Annual Meeting of the Kanawha Valley Village People, two people were elected to the Board of Directors.
+The Board met on May 6th to elect officers and set their first meeting.
+This Board will serve until May, 2019.

 W. I. “Bill” Hairston, Charleston: Bill has broad experience in management, leadership development, marketing, youth development and community relations.
 Bill completed his undergraduate work in Sociology at Morris Harvey College.
 Currently he serves as the Pastor of Westminster Presbyterian Church and Director of Social Service for RCCR, Inc. For several years he worked as a management consultant and leadership development specialist for grassroots non-profit agencies throughout the Appalachian region of the United States.
 He is an experienced facilitator and trainer.
 His past work includes West Virginia University Extension Service, The United Methodist Church, Children’s Therapy Clinic, Shawnee Hills, Inc. and a fifteen-year career in the insurance industry.
 Over the years Bill has been a featured keynote speaker and motivational speaker for many gatherings including youth events, nonprofit organization conferences and educational organization functions throughout the state of West Virginia, the region and the country.
 Term 3 years.